 Dealing with a construction accident can be confusing.
 You might wonder who is responsible for the medical costs.
 You might worry about retribution from your employer for the accident.
-A construction accident lawyer in South Tucson at Zanes Law is here to help you navigate your construction accident case.
+A South Tucson construction accident lawyer at Zanes Law is here to help you navigate your construction accident case.

 Call us today for a free consultation at (866) 499-8989.